Tim1986/Constructor-Word-Guess/README.md

 This app uses the inquirer npm.

 I'm a student six weeks into a twelve week coding boot camp at UNC Charlotte.
 I was given this project as an assignment, and given clear instructions on how to set up the package.json file, and a series of activities to help me learn how to get the files to interact properly.
 I have also received some direction in my process from my instructor.
-I wrote this code, with those significant caveats.
+I wrote this code, with those caveats.